iterative/dvc.org/content/docs/command-reference/remote/modify.md

 Remote `name` and `option` name are required.
 Config option names are specific to the remote type.
-See `dvc remote add` and [Available settings](#available-settings-per-storage-type) below for a list of remote storage types.
+See `dvc remote add` and [Available parameters](#available-parameters-per-storage-type) below for a list of remote storage types.

 This command modifies a `remote` section in the project's [config file](/doc/command-reference/config).
 Alternatively, `dvc config` or